The ATP Tel Aviv Open is a tennis tournament that is played on indoor hard courts at the Expo Complex in Tel Aviv, Israel.

 Schedule

-Below is the expected tournament schedule for the 2023 tennis tournament in Tel Aviv, with the singles final being played on Sunday, the 11th of November 2023.
+Below was the expected tournament schedule for the 2023 tennis tournament in Tel Aviv before it was canceled, with the singles final planned to be played on Sunday, the 11th of November 2023.

 Draw

-The draws for the 2023 Tel Aviv tennis tournament have not yet been released but the 2022 draws are available to view on the ATP Tour website (see links below).
+The draws for the 2023 Tel Aviv tennis tournament were not released but the 2022 draws are available to view on the ATP Tour website (see links below).

 Men’s Singles Qualifying Draw: View Draw